spacemeshos/smrepl/README.md

 > Note that communications with the server will be secure using https/tls but the wallet doesn't currently verify the server identity.

+Your can find the grpc server url of a public Spacemesh testnet by copying the value of the `grpcAPI` field from the [Spacemesh discovery srvice data](https://discover.spacemesh.io/networks.json).

 ## Using with a local Spacemesh full node

 1. Join a Spacemesh network by running [go-spacemesh](https://github.com/spacemeshos/go-spacemesh/releases)